STEC-Net: A Spatiotemporal Graph Neural Framework for Community Discovery in Dynamic Social Networks: Dynamic Community Discovery Algorithm

+denote the set of negative nodes associated with anchor node \(v_i\).
+A margin-based ranking loss can then be defined as

-where \( [\cdot]_+ = \max(\cdot, 0) \) denotes the hinge loss function, and \( m > 0 \) is a predefined margin constant that reflects the security domain—that is, the minimum separation distance we wish to enforce between a positive (connected) and negative (unconnected) sample.
-A larger value of \( m \) encourages embeddings of unrelated nodes to be pushed further apart.
+where \([\cdot]_+=\max(\cdot,0)\) is the hinge loss, and \(m>0\) is a margin hyperparameter controlling the desired separation between positive and negative pairs.

-In large-scale graphs, evaluating all unconnected node pairs is computationally prohibitive.
-To alleviate this, we adopt the negative sampling\citep{duan2021review,yang2023social} strategy.
-Instead of exhaustively computing losses over all non-edges, we sample a small number of unconnected node pairs as negative examples for each positive pair \( (v_x, v_y) \).
-Specifically, negative samples \( v_q \) are drawn from a noise distribution \( P_n(v) \), which we define proportionally to node degree: \( P_n(v) \sim d_v^{3/4} \).
-The modified loss function becomes:
+For large-scale graphs, enumerating all negative pairs is computationally prohibitive.
+Therefore, following the negative sampling strategy adopted in related dynamic network studies \citep{duan2021review,yang2023social} and the standard negative-sampling formulation \citep{mikolov2013distributed}, we sample a small number of unconnected nodes for each positive pair.
+Let \(Q\) denote the number of negative samples, and let \(P_n^t(v)\) be the noise distribution at time \(t\), defined proportionally to node degree as \(P_n^t(v)\propto (d_v^t)^{3/4}\).
+The practical training objective is written as \begin{widetext}

-where \( Q \) is the number of negative samples drawn per positive pair.
+\end{widetext} where \(Q\) is the number of negative samples drawn for each positive pair.

-After learning the spatial-temporal embeddings \( f_t^i \) of nodes in each snapshot, we apply the Self-Organizing Map (SOM) to discover latent community structure.
-SOM is an unsupervised neural clustering algorithm that maps high-dimensional vectors into a low-dimensional (typically 2D) grid while preserving topological relations.
-Using competitive learning, SOM identifies clusters of nodes with similar structural embeddings, forming the final community partitions.
-The full procedure is summarized in Algorithm~\ref{alg:GTENN}.
+After learning the spatiotemporal embeddings \(Y_t\), we apply the Self-Organizing Map (SOM) to discover latent community structure \citep{som,som2}.
+Accordingly, the community structure at time \(t\) is obtained as